Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 Elevated EM Stress

 Persistent dollar strength weighing on EM currencies.
-Watch for divergence: if Turkey and Argentina are driving the average while broader EMs are stable, this is a structural dollarization signal that supports stablecoin demand.
+Watch for divergence: if Turkey and Argentina are pulling the average while broader EMs are stable, this is consistent with country-specific dollarization pressure.
 If all currencies are moving together, it usually reflects global macro forces (Fed policy, dollar funding).
+Either interpretation requires country-level transaction data to confirm.

 Index −1% to 2%